25B0657/WiDS-assignment-2025/README.md

 WiDS_Week2assignment (all questions in 1 file)

+WiDS " " (Whole assignment in single file)

+Codes for the Final submission ""

 This repository contains all the assignment given to students for the WiDS 2025 "Spotify Song Mood Classifier" project.
 In this project, we were given different learning resources each week.